-If English is not your first language, you are also required to submit TOEFL or IELTS exam scores as proof of your English proficiency.
+If English is not your first language, you are also required to submit a qualifying TOEFL, IELTS or PTE exam score as proof of your English proficiency.
 This requirement does not apply if you earned your previous degree at an accredited college/university where the language of instruction is English.

 A complete list of the admission requirements can be found here.

 All applicants must submit their transcripts as part of the application.
 The application will not be considered complete until all required documents are submitted.
 If you cannot find a copy of your transcript(s), please contact the institution from which you graduated.

 The designated institution code for WorldQuant University is B325.
 Including this code upon registration allows the organization providing the test to make the results digitally available to WorldQuant University.

 Once you get accepted into the Master’s program, you will be given credentials and instructions for logging into the WorldQuant University Learning Portal, where you can access the courses.
 All courses are provided 100% online, allowing you to study at a time and place that fits your schedule.